-Man Arrested After Threatening To Bomb White House [Breaking]
+Man Arrested After Threatening To Bomb White House [Updated]

 As per CNN reporter Ryan Nobles on scene, members of the police bomb squad were pulling items out of the trunk and investigating them one by one.
 The vehicle was left running and in the same spot for at least three hours.

-White Supremacists and members of the Alt-Right on Twitter took the opportunity to harass Nobles, claiming that he was “helping him up assassinations-rhetoric against our president” and that “you and your network own such incidents.”
+White supremacists and members of the Alt-Right on Twitter took the opportunity to harass Nobles, claiming that he was “helping him up assassinations-rhetoric against our president” and that “you and your network own such incidents.”

 Four hours in, the car was still being checked.